 The name of our organization came about from her birth date, July 13th hence (713).
 Growing up we saw how she was very active in our community.
 713 CEG will continue to expand the legacy and passion of Marion Garner by providing an outlet and a variety of programs that will service impoverished communities and empower the families that live within them.

-In addition to building the Marion Garner Community Center, 713 CEG will provide and collaborate on numerous programs in the areas of economic empowerment, youth enrichment, adult education, and community solidarity.
+In addition to building the Marion Garner Community Center, 713 CEG provides numerous programs in the areas of economic empowerment, youth enrichment, adult education, community solidarity and non-volence.
 Education, empowerment, and innovation drive our approach to community development.
 We see these as the keys to prolonged success.
 One such program we are very proud of is “Prom Girls Rock!” our annual prom dress give-away event.